lackhand/princess/genre/alchemicalKnights.md

   : Admit defeat gracefully and give up.

 Longing
-: You have an embarrassingly intense crush on another.
+: You have an embarrassingly intense crush on another, and you can't bring yourself to make it known.
   : Make a decision based on, or otherwise indicate, your crush.
   : Reveal or foreswear your love.